kdeguzman25/assignment/README.md

 2. Passed the country code of the client IP using this endpoint `https://restcountries.eu/rest/v2/alpha/{code}` to get all the information of the Country.

 3. Get all of the countries's calling code based from the client's country region using this endpoint `https://restcountries.eu/rest/v2/region/{region}` and bind the result to the form phone number field.

+4. Once the form submitted, it will a `Post` in Wordpress wp-admin and the will automaticall reload.

+5. All `Post` will be display as `Testimonials` at the bottom part of the page.